 |

-In August 1989 the vehicle was sold to Blue Lake Coaches of Chichester, and operated in a cream/blue livery.
-I have been
+In August 1989 the vehicle was sold to Blue Lake Coaches of Chichester, and operated in a cream/blue livery, basically applying blue over Dinner's red.

 |